OUR RESEARCH

 Eric completed his Ph.D. in Materials Science and Engineering at the University of Illinois at Urbana-Champaign (2009) and a B.S. in chemistry and mathematics at St. Norbert College (2003).

 For Jeremy Feaster, pursuing a career in science and research is all about making an impact on society.
-Jeremy’s tenth grade chemistry teacher helped him learn about chemistry, as well as how it can be used to benefit others.
-Throughout his education and career, Jeremy has been inspired by the dedication of people working on various problems with the goal of leaving the world in a better place.
+Jeremy’s tenth grade chemistry teacher helped him learn how chemistry can be used to benefit others.
+Throughout his education and career, Jeremy has been inspired by the goal of leaving the world in a better place.

 Now an electrochemical engineer in LLNL’s Materials Science Division, Jeremy loves the Laboratory’s collaborative environment and opportunities to grow professionally and personally.
 He is particularly proud of his work toward creating the first 3D-printed vapor-fed reactors for electrochemical carbon dioxide conversion, now a full-scope effort that has opened new arenas in electrochemistry and chemical engineering.
 Jeremy also leads a Disruptive Research project, funded by LLNL’s Laboratory Directed Research and Development (LDRD) program.
 The multi-year project focuses on converting air into sustainable fertilizer.

-Jeremy also plays an active role in the Laboratory’s diversity, equity and inclusion efforts, serving as the co-chair for the African-American Body of Laboratory Employees (ABLE) employee resource group.
+Jeremy plays an active role in the Laboratory’s diversity, equity and inclusion efforts, serving as the co-chair for the African-American Body of Laboratory Employees (ABLE) employee resource group.
 He received a 2020 Director’s Diversity & Inclusion Award for mentoring Livermore High School students on topics such as discrimination, unconscious bias and navigating less-diverse environments.
-In 2012, he founded The Jeremy T. Feaster Foundation, a 501(c)(3) nonprofit that achieves its mission of amplifying a culture of “lift as you climb” through mentoring students around the nation and awarding scholarships to under-represented students involved in community service.

 Caitlyn Krikorian (Cook) is the Functional Architected Materials Engineering (FAME) group leader within the Materials Engineering Division and the deputy director for the Center of Engineered Materials and Manufacturing (CEMM).
 Her research interests include the understanding of structure-property relationships and curing kinetics in polymers and the micro- and nanofabrication of hierarchically engineered materials for multifunctional integration.